RickP/MC5000_DevKit/docs/level3.md

 # Level 3

-Our client Clickybright Co. is making light switches.
-They found out, that simple tactile buttons are way cheaper than the toggle buttons they are using right now.
-So they want you to make software that turns the light on with one press and off with anoter one.
+Crimedingdong Inc. approached us with an idea for a new home alarm system.
+They found out that most thiefs use a flashlight when breaking into houses.
+So they want us to create an alarm system that beeps when it detects light.

 ## Specification

-- Turn on the red LED when pressing button 1
+- Use the "Photontech i5" light sensor to detect the level of light
-- The LED should turn off with another press of the same button
+- When the light level is above 50 sound an alarm with the "Audiomaster Extreme" module
-- It should not matter how long you press the putton
+- Stop the alarm when it's getting dark again

 ## Help

 <details markdown=1><summary>Cable connections</summary>

-- MCU1_P0 -> Button1
+- MCU1-P0 -> Light Sensor
-- MCU1_P1 -> Red LED
+- MCU1-X1 -> Buzzer

 </details>